 Printing history is quite fascinating, especially when you think about all ripples that printing caused in society.
 Evolution of print or the process of reproducing text and images has a long history behind it.
 From Cylinder, seals were invented around 3500 BC in the Near East, Mesopotamia.
 They are linked to the invention of the latter's cuneiform writing on clay tablets to 3D printing in this era is the ongoing process used as printing.

-Is a technique or the process of reproducing text and images on paper.
+An impression or mark left on a surface or soft substance by pressure, especially that of a foot or hand.
+Printing Is a technique or the process of reproducing text and images on paper.
 Though the paper is the most common material, it is also frequently done on metals, plastics, cloth, and composite materials.
 On paper, it is often carried out as a large-scale industrial process and is an essential part of publishing and transaction printing.
+History of Printing

 The use of round seals for rolling an impression into clay tablets goes back to early Mesopotamian civilization before 3000 BCE, Mesopotamia (from the Greek, meaning 'between two rivers’) was an ancient region in the eastern Mediterranean bounded in the northeast by the Zagros Mountains and in the southeast by the Arabian Plateau, corresponding to today’s Iraq, mostly, but also parts of modern-day Iran, Syria and Turkey.
 The 'two rivers' of the name referred to the Tigris and the Euphrates rivers and the land was known as 'Al-Jazirah' (the island) by the Arabs referencing what Egyptologist J.H.
 Breasted would later call the Fertile Crescent, where Mesopotamian civilization began. where they are the most common works of art to survive and feature complex and beautiful images.
 In both China and Egypt, the use of small stamps for seals preceded the use of larger blocks.
 In China, India, and Europe, the printing of cloth certainly preceded the printing of paper or papyrus.
 The process is essentially the same - in Europe special presentation impressions of prints were often printed on silk until the seventeenth century.
 The development of printing has made it possible for books, newspapers, magazines, and other reading materials to be produced in great numbers, and it plays an important role in promoting literacy among the masses.